Some Questions around The Hilbert 16th Problem

-for a fixed $t$,put $U(t)$ for the set of all $z$ in $\mathbb{C}$ ,that $\phi_{t}$ can be defined at $(Z,0)$,where $\phi$ is the flow of corresponding autonomous system,adding $t'=1$ to the equation. $U(t)$ is an open simply connected subset of $\mathbb{C}$,further $\phi_{t}$, as a map from $U(t)$ to $\mathbb{C}$, is a holomorphic function:if $a_{i}$ is not analytic we approximate it with analytic map,and note that the uniform limit of holomorphic functions is holomorph.This shows that for $n>1$ the above system is not a complete Vector field.
+For a fixed $t$, put $U(t)$ for the set of all $z$ in $\mathbb{C}$ with the property that $\phi_{t}$ can be defined at $(Z,0)$, where $\phi$ is the flow of corresponding autonomous system,adding $t'=1$ to the equation. $U(t)$ is an open simply connected subset of $\mathbb{C}$.
+Furthermore $\phi_{t}$, as a map from $U(t)$ to $\mathbb{C}$, is a holomorphic function.
+For if $a_{i}$ is not analytic we approximate it with analytic functions by some Weierstrass type approximation theorem.
+Then we note that the uniform limit of holomorphic functions is necessarily a holomorphic function.
+This shows that for $n>1$ the above system is not a complete Vector field.
 Because any one to one entire function must be linear $\phi_{t}(Z)=a(t)Z+b(t)$.
-Differentiating in t implies $n=1$ Similarly if $\phi_{t}$ be mobious function then n can be at most two This shows for $n>2$ the argument of Smale described in $[6]$ is not applicable.since any continuous function from spher to spher is holomorphic if it is holomorph on an open and dense subset of spher.On the other hand a fixed point of a holomorphic function has non negative Lefschetz number.
-In fact for n=3 there are example of autonomous equation $z'=f(z)$ that there are two isochronous center with different period $T_{1}$ and $T_{2}$ and $\phi_{T}$ can not be extended even continuously to sphere.
+Differentiating in t implies that $n=1$ Similarly if $\phi_{t}$ is a mobious function then n can be at most two This shows for $n>2$ the argument of Smale described in \cite{Sha} is not applicable.
+Since every continuous function from sphere to sphere is holomorphic if it is holomorphic on an open and dense subset of spher whose complement has zero Lesbegue measure.
+On the other hand every fixed point of a holomorphic function has non negative Lefschetz number.
+In fact for$ n=3$ there are examples of autonomous equation $z'=f(z)$ for which there are two isochronous centers with different period $T_{1}$ and $T_{2}$ so $\phi_{T}$ can not be extended even continuously to whole sphere.

-The $Complexification$ of the Hilbert 16th problem is a beautiful idea but in some case is not effective.In this note we suggest some different views,for looking at the Hilbert 16th problem:
+The "\emph{complexification}" of the Hilbert 16th problem is an elegant and subtle idea but in some cases is not effective.
+In this note we suggest some different points for consideration of limit cycle problem.:

-1)Let $[X,Y]=0$ and $\gamma$ is a limit cycle for X then $\gamma$ must be invariant under Y,namely $X$ and $Y$ share on limit cycles.
-Since $X$ and $fX$, for positive function f, have the same trajectories,it is interesting to compare $C(X)$ with $C(fX)$.
-By $C(X)$ , centralizer of $X$ ,one means all vector fields $Z$ with $[X,Z]=0$, Locally around a non singular point of $X$, $C(X)$ and $C(fX)$ are isomorphic lie algebras.
-This local fact is no longer true globally(for a non vanishing Vector field on arbitrary surface),and ba false around a singularity of a vector field.
+1)Let $[X,Y]=0$ and $\gamma$ be a limit cycle for X then $\gamma$ must be invariant under Y, namely $X$ and $Y$ share on limit cycles.
+Since for every positive function $f$, the two vector fields $X$ and $fX$ have the same trajectories, it is natural and interesting to compare $C(X)$ with $C(fX)$.
+By $C(X)$ , centralizer of $X$ ,one means all vector fields $Z$ with $[X,Z]=0$.
+Note that locally around a non singular point of $X$, $C(X)$ and $C(fX)$ are isomorphic lie algebras.
+This local fact is no longer true globally(for a non vanishing Vector field on arbitrary surface),and it may be false around a singularity of a vector field.
 For example,put $f(x,y)=x^{2}+y^{2}+1$ and vector field $X$ as follow